Experiments#

 dependencies: [analyze_color]

-- id: clean_container
+- name: clean_container

 devices: